Bluefalcon04v/LazyReader-Project/README.md

 ## Task
-I always wanted a text reader and all other available TEXT READERS on market have some kind of flaws in it like words limit.
+I needed a text reader and all other available TEXT READERS on market have some kind of flaws in it like words limit.
 And they aren't opensource so I can't customize it like my way.
 So that's why i decide to make a text reader for myself.
 ___